+City, University of London gives you the flexibility to schedule all of your coursework within one school or department, or cross-register in two or more schools or departments.
 City instructors use a variety of teaching approaches including formal lectures, seminars, laboratories, tutorials, and personal studies.
 Generally, technical subjects require more classroom time and labs, while other subjects require more independent study.
 For maximum convenience, you'll be provided with access to e-mail and the Internet.

 As a study abroad student you'll become a member of the University's Students' Union.
 The Students’ Union, as at most British institutions, is the focal point for non-academic activities and the best places for you to make friends.
 Through the Union, you'll be invited to join any of the athletic, cultural, political, religious, international, and/or general interest societies that interest you.

-One of the more interesting London neighborhoods is Islington, where City University is based.
+One of the more interesting London neighborhoods is Islington, where City, University of London is based.
 It is a colorful, upbeat quarter that brims with shops, cinemas and clubs, arts and comedy venues, and cafes, pubs and restaurants that serve food from all over the world.
 What's more, you can enjoy hours of fun scouring the local street markets, which sell everything from antiques to food and clothing.